huaminghuangtw/Evergreen-Notes/Permanent-Notes/the-beginner-mindset.md

 >
 > One day, a scholar arrived, eager for advice.
 “I wish to learn about Zen,” he told the master.
 >
-> However, the scholar couldn't stop talking about his own thoughts and knowledge.
+> However, the scholar couldn’t stop talking about his own thoughts and knowledge.
 He kept interrupting the master, sharing his own ideas and not paying attention to what the master had to say.
 The master remained calm and suggested they have tea.
 >
-> The master began pouring tea into the scholar's cup.
-As the cup filled, the master continued pouring, causing the tea to spill onto the table, the floor, and finally onto the scholar's clothing.
+> The master began pouring tea into the scholar’s cup.
+As the cup filled, the master continued pouring, causing the tea to spill onto the table, the floor, and finally onto the scholar’s clothing.
 Shocked, the scholar exclaimed, “Stop!
 The cup is overflowing!
-It can't hold any more.”
+It can’t hold any more.”
 >
 > The master smiled and said, “Just like this cup, you are filled with your own thoughts.
-There's no room for anything new.
+There’s no room for anything new.
 Come back when your cup is empty.”

 ---